kersonveloso/JavaScript/js_roadmap.md

 # **JS Roadmap**
+This is my roadmap from Zero to Hero in JavaScript.

 ## Javascript Fundamentals

 - [x] Code Structure
 - [x] The modern mode, "use strict"
 - [x] Variables